TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: : System Design

-Merge-able operations $\oplus$ are commonly seen, including and not limited to (i) idempotent operations ($\odot$ is $\oplus$ and $\otimes$ is keeping one left), (ii) set-associative operations ($\odot$ and $\otimes$ are both $\oplus$), (iii) concurrent writes where only one random write operation succeeds in a concurrent batch ($\odot$ is \textsc{write} and $\otimes$ is \textsc{randomly select}), and (iv) write operations where concurrent writes are resolved using a deterministic decision process, e.g., in a concurrent batch only the one with the smallest timestamp / transaction ID succeeds ($\odot$ is \textsc{write} and $\otimes$ is finding the value to write using the decision process).
+\begin{dfn}[Merge-able Operations] An operation $\oplus$ is \textbf{merge-able} if there exist operations $\odot$ and $\otimes$ such that for any data $x$ and $y_i(1\leq i\leq n)$, $x\oplus y_1 \oplus ... \oplus y_n=x\odot(y_1 \otimes ... \otimes y_n)$. \end{dfn} Merge-able operations $\oplus$ are commonly seen, including and not limited to \romenum{1} idempotent operations ($\odot$ is $\oplus$ and $\otimes$ keeps one argument), \romenum{2} set-associative operations ($\odot$ and $\otimes$ are both $\oplus$), \romenum{3} concurrent writes where only one random write operation succeeds in a concurrent batch ($\odot$ is \textsc{write} and $\otimes$ is \textsc{random select}), and \romenum{4} write operations where concurrent writes are resolved using a deterministic decision process, e.g., within a batch only the one with the largest timestamp / transaction ID succeeds ($\odot$ is \textsc{write} and $\otimes$ is finding the value to write using the decision process).